homescriptone/ultimate-sms-notifications/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Just another WooCommerce SMS & WhatsApp notifications plugin.
+Send WooCommerce Orders Notifications and more by using SMS & WhatsApp.

 == Description ==